Cognitive Games and Assessments

 Customization

 The game automatically progresses as levels are completed.
-There are no researcher-defined customizations necessary.
+No researcher-defined customization is necessary.

 Scoring

-Scoring is based on the number of correct boxes selected within the timeframe of the game.
+Scoring is based on the number of correct cats or dogs selected within the timeframe of the game.

 Sample Instructions